ttlion/sdtDBN/README.md

 would write the estimated trajectories to the file [outputExample3.csv](outputExample3.csv) (creating it if needed).

-## Example 4: Getting an estimated trajectory and also making inference of specific attributes
+## Example 4: Getting an estimated trajectory and also making inference on specific attributes
-[ex4]: #example-4-getting-an-estimated-trajectory-and-also-making-inference-of-specific-attributes
+[ex4]: #example-4-getting-an-estimated-trajectory-and-also-making-inference-on-specific-attributes

 The program allows the user to do [Examples 2 and 3][exMenu] at the same time.
 For example, by running